shahidikram0701/DLSIR/README.md

   1. Run download_data.py
   2. Run inception_features_saving_to_disk.py
   3. Run cache_image_embeddings.py
-  4. Run predictions.py and server.py as two separate processes
+  4. Run predictions.py and server.py as two separate simultaneous processes
   5. Go to 0.0.0.0:5000 to see the application running

 ### Developers: